fev4/with-graphql-faunadb-cookie-auth/README.md

 - Basic understanding of [Next.js API endpoints](https://nextjs.org/docs/api-routes/introduction).
 - Basic understanding of [httpOnly cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).
 - Medium to advanced understanding of Apollo Server (at least [how to stitch schemas and delegate them](https://www.apollographql.com/docs/apollo-server/features/schema-stitching/)).
-- Medium to advanced understanding of [Fauna Query Language (FQL)](https://docs.fauna.com/fauna/current/api/fql/) and [user-defined ABAC roles](https://docs.fauna.com/fauna/current/security/roles) for both Collections and Functions.
+- Medium to advanced understanding of [Fauna Query Language (FQL)](https://docs.fauna.com/fauna/current/api/fql/), [User-Defined Functions (UDFs)](https://docs.fauna.com/fauna/current/api/graphql/functions), [User-Defined Roles](https://docs.fauna.com/fauna/current/security/roles) for both Collections and Functions and lastly [Attribute-Based Access Control (ABAC)](https://docs.fauna.com/fauna/current/security/abac)

 ## Setting up FaunaDB

 Let's start by defining what we need from FaunaDB.
-In this case we need three things: A GraphQL schema, FQL function definitions and role definitions.
-So the very first step is to have a clean db in FaunaDB to work with, go ahead and create that first.
+In this case we need three things: A GraphQL schema, User Defined Functions (UDFs) with FQL, and User-Defined roles.
+So the very first step is to have a clean db in FaunaDB to work with.
+Go ahead and create that first.

 ### The GraphQL schema

 We'll be using a simple schema, take a look at it [here](/lib/graphql/faunadbSchema.gql).
+It defines a couple of things:

+- `UserRole`: which we will use for ABAC role definitions.
+A basic example of how to use them at least, so you can get a sense of what these do and are capable of.
+- `User`: a user type, the only custom `type` in this schema, because I want to keep things as simple as possible.
+- `input`s: `CreateUserInput` & `LoginUserInput`, which will define the data needed for our mutations.
+- `Mutation`s: here we define the secret sauce of this whole thing through [`@resolver` directives](https://docs.fauna.com/fauna/current/api/graphql/directives/d_resolver).
+In short, a `@resolver` let's us define the name of an User Defined Function (UDF) used to resolve a mutation.
+This is the very next step we'll do in the following section.

+### FQL Function Definition